nautilor/mountain-peek/README.md

 This is a color palette inspired by the famous Nord one

+# Announcements

+## Telegram Bot

+I have created a Telegram Bot to convert any image to use this colorscheme (Night) and you can find it [here](t.me/ImageGoMountainPeekBot)

+Just send him an uncompressed photo to convert

 # Colors
 ## Night (Dark Variant)
 suitable for nearly anything.